-Once you are ready to reach out to them realize that there are two ways you can handle your initial message to them.
-The first way is to tell them that they have the wrong information in their tree.
+The first potential way of handling it is to tell them that they have the wrong information in their tree.
 This normally doesn't go over well and can create an instant defense mechanism.
-The best way to handle the first message to them is to introduce yourself, explain you are researching the same person, and ask them how they gained the specific information that you felt is wrong.
+The second way and what I feel is the best way to handle the initial message to them is to introduce yourself.
+Explain you are researching the same person, and ask them how they gained the specific information that you felt is wrong.
 Keep it short and wait for their reply.
 Realize that not everyone you message will reply to you immediately, if at all.

-They will decide if they want to change the information based off what you sent them.
+They will decide if they want to change the information based on what you sent them.
 You may have just found a new person, potentially a cousin, to work with on researching that ancestor.
-If they don't reply back and change their information then you need to just let it go.
+If they don't reply back or choose to change the information in their tree then you need to just let it go.
 It is their family tree.

-Getting upset about wrong information in other people's family trees can be upsetting.
-Honestly, though it isn't worth getting into an email war over it.
+Getting upset about incorrect information in other people's family trees can be upsetting.
+Honestly, though it is not worth getting into an email war over it.
 Just feel good with the knowledge that you tried to help them with the correct information that you had.
-There is enough stress in the world without adding to it.